LOGIC-10/ASP_Project4/report/acl_report.md

 Subject-specific hyperparameters are selected through 5-fold cross-validation that balances reconstruction fidelity and decoding accuracy.
 For every λ we train on four folds, evaluate on the held-out fold, and aggregate: (i) Pearson correlation between reconstructed and true envelopes, and (ii) binary accuracy obtained by comparing correlations against both attended and unattended envelopes.
 Final λ maximizes decoding accuracy, using average reconstruction score and smaller λ as tie-breakers.
 The model is then re-estimated on the full normalized training set with the chosen λ.

-Figure 1 summarises the cross-validated performance surfaces across the λ grid, highlighting how reconstruction fidelity and decoding accuracy evolve for each subject.
+Cross-validated curves (Figure 1) reveal broad performance plateaus, indicating that moderate ridge penalties robustly balance stimulus reconstruction and decoding accuracy across listeners.

 ![Figure 1: Cross-validated reconstruction (top) and decoding accuracy (bottom) as a function of regularization λ for all subjects; logarithmic x-axis spans 10⁻³ to 10³.](../results/lambda_cv_curves.png)